Scott Edelman

-Scott Edelman (/ˈɛdəlmən/; born 1955) is an American science fiction, fantasy, and horror writer and editor.
+Scott Jeffrey Edelman (/ˈɛdəlmən/; born May 31, 1955) is an American science fiction, fantasy, and horror writer and editor.

 Career

 Writer

 In the 1970s, he worked in American comic books, in particular writing horror comics for both Marvel Comics and DC Comics.
 For Marvel he created the Scarecrow, and wrote some stories involving Captain America, Captain Marvel, and Omega the Unknown.
 He edited four issues of Marvel's self-produced fan magazine, FOOM, in the mid-1970s.

-Since leaving comics, Edelman has become a prolific writer of short stories, beginning "The Last Christmas Tree," in the small-press magazine Night Voyages, Fall 1981, and with further work appearing magazines including Analog Science Fiction, Lightspeed, Apex, and Rod Serling's The Twilight Zone, as well as numerous original anthologies.
+Since leaving comics, Edelman has written short stories, beginning "The Last Christmas Tree," in the small-press magazine Night Voyages (Fall 1981), with further work appearing magazines including Analog Science Fiction, Lightspeed, Apex, and Rod Serling's The Twilight Zone, as well as numerous original anthologies.
 He also wrote one novel, The Gift, nominated for the Lambda Literary Award.

 Edelman wrote stories that were included in Eden Studios's zombie anthologies edited by James Lowder.